McTsts/Ender-Chest-GUI/README.md

 1. The replaceitem line that places it
 2. An Execute line that executes something (however, of course, several executes can also be used)

+It is also posssible to have items with nothing happening when they are clicked, or click events that are impossible to trigger (useful when the ui is dynamic)

 > replaceitem entity @s enderchest.0 stick{eval:1,egui:1}

 > replaceitem entity @s enderchest.1 stick{eval:1,egui:1}

 > execute as @s[scores={tsEGUI_guiVal=1}] run say #1

 Several items can have the same id, and both will trigger the same commands.